4x5 Sinar F

 Tilts: Sinar: base tilts.
 Cambo and Calumet: axis tilts.

-Construction: Sinar: many plastic parts.
+Construction: Sinar: extensive use of plastic.
 Cambo and Calumet: nearly all metal.
 All three cameras are solid and stable.

 Weight and compactness: All three are heavy and bulky.
-The Sinar is slightly less bulky because with the base tilt mechanism there aren’t any knobs on the sides, and a rail section can be removed for packing.
-But if portability matters at all, a wood field camera like the Tachihara is worth considering.
+The Sinar is a bit less so, because its base tilt design has no knobs protruding from the sides, and a rail section can be removed for packing.
+But if portability is a concern, a wood field camera like the Tachihara might be a better choice.

 This comparison is specific to my cameras — not all details apply to variants such as the Sinar F2 and Cambo SC.
-Also, as the Sinar and Cambo are modular systems, specific camera builds can vary even within the same design generation.
+Also, as the Sinar and Cambo are modular systems, parts can be swapped out so specific builds can vary.

 4x5 Sinar F on a Gitzo R. No. 4 tripod head.

-The Sinar F has numerical scales that can be used to figure how to orient the lens and film planes (i.e., set ‘movements’) to get the desired depth of focus.
-Alternatively, the movements can simply be set by inspection and trial and error, as on other cameras.
+The Sinar F has numerical scales that can be used to figure how to orient the lens and film planes (i.e., set ‘movements’) to get the desired depth of focus and perspective effects.
+But movements can also be set by inspection and trial and error, as on other cameras.
 And that works for me.

-4x5 Sinar F with a Linhof lens board adapter and lens board from LuLand.
+4x5 Sinar F with a LuLand Linhof lens board adapter and lens board.

 References / further reading